-Kidney stones are rock like masses of crystals that form in the kidneys.
+Kidney stones are rock-like masses of crystals that form in the kidneys.
 They can be painful and sometimes serious.
-It is important to see your doctor if you think you might have one.
+It is important to see your doctor if you think you might have a kidney stone.

 Some medications, such as antiviral drugs, can increase your risk.